ghc/ghc/INSTALL.md

     $ ./configure --enable-tarballs-autodownload

+You can use Make's `-jN` option to parallelize the build.
+It's generally best to set `N` somewhere around the core count of the build machine.

-The "perl boot" step is only necessary if this is a tree checked out from git.
+The `perl boot` step is only necessary if this is a tree checked out from git.
 For source distributions downloaded from GHC's web site, this step has already been performed.